schinns/kinderampel/README.md

 4. To create a bootable SD Card `mix burn`

 ## Over the air update
-1. Set environment variables `SSID` and `PSK` to configure wifi connection
+1. Set environment variables `SSID` and `PSK` to configure WiFi connection
 2. Connect the raspberry pi zero via the gadget connection to the host
 3. Run `ssh nerves.local`
-4. Inspect `VintageNet.info` to see that wifi is successfully connected
+4. Inspect `VintageNet.info` to see that WiFi is successfully connected
 5. You can also use `RingLogger.next` to find what the target ipaddress is
 6. Once you've identified the correct ipaddress you should be able to run `ssh ${ipaddress}`
-7. After compiling your firmware, you can run `upload.sh ${ipaddress}` to deploy your firmware update over the air
+7. After compiling your firmware, you can run `upload.sh ${ipaddress}` to deploy updates over the air

+Note: If you are configuring correct SSID and password to a WiFinetwork, but your device is failing to connect to it it may due to the type of WiFi network.
+It may be that the wifi network may be 5GHz and your device is only compatible with 2.4GHz.

 ## Hardware Used
 - [Raspberry Pi Zero WH](https://www.adafruit.com/product/3708)
 - [Pi Traffic Light](https://lowvoltagelabs.com/products/pi-traffic/)
 - Micro SD Card, and adapter to read it on host
+- Micro USB cable that supports data transfer

 ## Debugging
 Run `RingLogger.next` to see what is being logged.